-The Board is responsible for maintaining an adequate system of internal control and for reviewing its effectiveness.
-Group Internal Audit Department conducts reviews of the effectiveness of the Group's internal control system.
+In addition, the Group Internal Audit Department conducts regular and independent reviews of the effectiveness of the Group's internal control system.
 The Audit Committee reviews the findings and opinion of Group Internal Audit Department on the effectiveness of the Group's internal control system quarterly and reports to the Board on such reviews.